 Pitchfork – “Lots of bands write songs about girls.
 Some bands don’t write anything but songs about girls.
 And then there are those select few bands that elevate writing songs about girls to a hallowed art form.
 If David Gedge (erstwhile Wedding Present leader and current Cinerama frontman) is the president of this club, then Darren Hayman, the cocky leader of Hefner, is surely the up- and- coming VP.”

-Pre-order now for 22nd Nov, prices include P and P.
+Pre-order now, prices include P and P.